Commutative algebras of series: Introduction

 In the special case of a single-letter alphabet, some classes of $P$-finite series have already been studied: Hadamard-finite series coincide with \emph{polynomial recursive sequences}\- \cite{Cadilhac:Mazowiecki:Paperman:Pilipczuk:Senizergues:ToCS:2021}, and shuffle-finite series coincide with \emph{constructible differentially algebraic power series}~\cite{BergeronReutenauer:EJC:1990}; we are not aware of previous work on infiltration-finite series for a one-letter alphabet.

-Over multi-letter alphabets, the main axes (A)--(D) have been developed in~\cite{Clemente:CONCUR:2024} for the case of the shuffle product, and in~\cite{Clemente:LICS:2025} for the Hadamard and infiltration products.
-Since these notable products are captured by our characterisation, all our results on $P$-finite series, $P$-automata, and decidability of equivalence unify and generalise the corresponding results in these two works.
-Going a step further, \cite{Clemente:LICS:2025} studies a more general decision problem, called \emph{commutativity}, and shows that it is decidable for the notable polynomial $P$-automata~\cite[Theorem 2]{Clemente:LICS:2025}.
-As a more advanced application of the framework of $P$-products, we show in~\cref{app:commutativity} that commutativity of $P$-automata is decidable for every \BAC~$P$-product, thus unifying and generalising all results in~\cite{Clemente:LICS:2025}.
+Over multi-letter alphabets, the main axes (A)--(D) have been developed in~\cite{Clemente:CONCUR:2024} for the shuffle product, and in~\cite{Clemente:LICS:2025} for the Hadamard and infiltration products.
+Since these products are captured by our characterisation, all our results on $P$-finite series, $P$-automata, and decidability of equivalence unify and generalise the corresponding results in these two works.